oracle-samples/oci-data-science-ai-samples/labs/ai-document-understanding/custom_kv_workshop/lab-01-dataset_creation.md

 ![](./images/dataset6.png)

-* We want to extract the values for **"Recipient", "Carrier Name", "Shipping ID",** and **"Trailer Number"** from the given sample documents(You can give labels depending on the type of data you use to create the dataset).
+* In the labels section, add the names of all the fields you want supported in your custom key value model.
+In this scenario, we want to train a key value model that detects recipient, carrier name, truck number, and shipping number from a bill of lading document.
+So, in the Labels section we'll add the fields **"Recipient", "Carrier Name", "Shipping ID",** and **"Trailer Number"**, pressing "enter" after each name.

 ![](./images/dataset7.png)